top of page

 By 31 March, you MUST have 3 CPD achieved via SCA activities

-Should you not achieve 6 CPD points you will NOT be transitioned to a practising member, and your individual membership will be cancelled.
+Should you not achieve 6 CPD points you will not be transitioned to a practising member, and your individual membership will be cancelled.

 What are SCA Activities?